 But how are these principles applied to eSports games?

 Lack of elements of chance?
 You are not on the safe path!

-The position in other jurisdictions is that if the elements of skill prevail in eSports over elements of chance, there are no major restrictions to the offering of the game that cannot be qualified as gambling.
+The position in other jurisdictions is that if the elements of skill prevail in eSports over elements of chance, there are no significant restrictions to the offering of the game that cannot be qualified as gambling.

 It is true that the absence of elements of chance can avoid the applicability of Italian gambling regulations, but prize promotions regulations would still apply, obliging to comply with the strict procedure required by Italian law.
-Indeed, prize promotions regulations apply both to games of chance and skill games and prohibit both any payments in cash and in kind as well as any cash winning.
+Indeed, prize promotions regulations apply both to games of chance and skill games and prohibit both any payments in cash and kind as well as any cash winning.